rgeraldes24/solc/docs/using-the-compiler.rst

 Using the Compiler
 ******************

-.. index:: ! commandline compiler, compiler;commandline, ! solc
+.. index:: ! commandline compiler, compiler;commandline, ! hypc

 .. _commandline-compiler: